FORGET WHAT YOU’VE BEEN TOLD

 Just over 3 years ago, I decided to give Flexible Dieting a try.
 I’ll be candid and tell you that deciding to start flexible dieting is in the top 3 of the best decisions I’ve ever made!
 (It’s up there with my religious denomination and starting my business, if that gives you any perspective.)

 My relationship with food is amazing now!
-I see food as fuel now and do not eliminate any foods from my diet.
+Food is no longer the enemy!
+I do not eliminate any foods from my diet.
 If I am craving ice cream, I most definitely will be having ice cream!

-I started this blog because I work with people on an everyday basis who struggle with their relationships with food.
+I started Flexible Dieting Lifestyle because I work with people on an everyday basis who struggle with their relationships with food.
 I was once one of them.
-They are constantly stressing themselves out with eating clean 24/7 and if they eat a type of food that is considered “bad”, then they beat themselves up about it.
+They are constantly stressing themselves out with eating “clean” 24/7 and if they eat a type of food that is considered “bad”, then they beat themselves up about it.
 This type of relationship with food has led to so many people to developing eating disorders.

 - What are the foods that you eliminate from your diet when you try to lose weight?